Flux Raises $5M to Expand Engineering Intelligence

 What to watch

-- •Adoption signals: customer expansion beyond early adopters and documented case studies that quantify defect reduction, cycle-time improvement, or security findings attributable to Flux.
+- •Adoption signals: customer expansion beyond early adopters and case studies that quantify defect reduction, cycle-time improvement, or security findings attributable to Flux.

 Scoring Rationale